ShanaxRules/Shan-Tea-House/images/README.md

 Made a simple landing frontend page for a tea company using html , css , tailwindCSS and daisyui.
-The page is responsive for most of the devices.
-It works on almost all of them.
+The page is responsive for all devices.